opennars/opennars-applications/src/main/java/com/opennars/applications/pong/notes.md

 * solved problem of left off proto-objects
 * implemented merging of proto-objects by age - we throw the older proto-object away

-== Current commit
+== commit

 * giving NARS the position informations from the (sorted) proto-objects
 - produces to complex products for to many objects (>= 4) - and it slows down

+== Current commit

+* give NARS just the first 2-ary product
+* tuning for patches -> protoobject translation

+Result:
++ ball is tracked fine
+- translation based on patches has problem with recognizing the bat as an proto-object at all

+- protoobjects don't match up with the bat most of the time algorithm of the patches is probably to complex and I should resort to something much simpler - I have an idea

 == TODO
-    * merge tracked patches if they are the same
     * forgetting of very old SDR's in the SDR database - we can retain a few 100's to a few 1000's of SDR's easiliy